Shuoen1997/Shuoen1997/README.md

 ## Facts about me
 - :woman_technologist: Call me SueAnne or Sue
 - :school_satchel: UC Santa Cruz alumni (2019) majored in Computer Science Game Design
 - :office: Now working as a Software Engineer in Test (test automation is my passion!)
-- :hatching_chick: Learning Flask web development and Flutter mobile development on the side
-- :toolbox: Interested in DevOps practices | CI/CD pipeline
 - :snake: Comfort programming language is Python
-- :turtle: Some other programming languages I dabble in are JavaScript, Java, C#, Dart
 - :ocean: Favourite animal is the majestic sea flap flap

 - :mailbox_with_no_mail: Shoot me an email if you want to get in touch! shuoenli819@gmail.com